halonsoluis/PersonalPortfolio/Content/projects/Cachivache.md

 project.name: Cachivache
-project.description: Cachivache was a project for allowing to download and visualize the contents of an independent, young, and energetic publication startup dealing with the challenges that suppose the lack of connectivity in Cuba. project.technologies: swift5.2, snapkit, cocoapods, dependency-injection, video-streaming, mvvm, rx-swift, realm, swinject, redux project.gallery: ../../images/cachivache/thumb_IMG_6102_1024.jpg, ../../images/cachivache/IMG_4343.jpg, ../../images/cachivache/thumb_IMG_4344_1024.jpg project.linkText: Gitlab link to the project, CachivacheMedia project.linkURL: https://gitlab.com/hugoalonsoluis/Cachivache, https://cachivachemedia.com
+project.description: Cachivache was a project for allowing to download and visualize the contents of an independent, young, and energetic publication startup dealing with the challenges that suppose the lack of connectivity in Cuba. project.technologies: swift, storyboard, cocoapods, mvc, rx-swift, realm project.gallery: ../../images/cachivache/thumb_IMG_6102_1024.jpg, ../../images/cachivache/IMG_4343.jpg, ../../images/cachivache/thumb_IMG_4344_1024.jpg project.linkText: Gitlab link to the project, CachivacheMedia project.linkURL: https://gitlab.com/hugoalonsoluis/Cachivache, https://cachivachemedia.com